 Similar strategies have been employed in the development of both buildings on the Ordway Campus.
 Both projects applied proven conservation/building energy design and efficiency principles to reduce energy usage so significantly that CO2-laden fossil sources could be eliminated from the campus.
 Those principles include:

 - high performance windows glazing and doors

 - heat recovery ventilation

-WHRC offers occasional campus tours for the general public as well as for architects, engineers, and students, from grade school age through college and graduate school.
-Call Allison White at 508-444-1550 for information on arranging a tour.
+Campus tours are offered for the general public as well as to architects, engineers, and students, from grade school age through college and graduate school.
+Tours may be arranged by calling Allison White at 508-444-1550.